Skip to main content

 Here’s how it works:

-1. Go to Analysis
+1. Go to crosstabs

-2. Select Your Variables
+2. Select your splits

-3. Add a Stacked Variable
+3. Add a stacked variable

 Next, add your stacked variable.
 This will be the variable that is on the top level of your table, and all your other variables will go underneath.
 Once you've added a stacked variable, you can choose from waves, country, age or gender dependent on what you have available for your survey.

-4. Analyse the Results
+4. Analyse the results

-Benefits of Stacked Crosstabs
+Benefits of stacked crosstabs

 • Time-Saving: Stacked crosstabs eliminate the need to create multiple separate segments for each country or wave, significantly reducing the time and effort required for analysis.